Guidance

 It takes longer to process paper applications sent by post.

-If your community interest company is a private company its name must end with ‘community interest company’ or the abbreviation ‘cic’ (with or without the full stops).
+If your CIC is a private company, the name must end with ‘community interest company’ or the abbreviation ‘CIC’ (with or without full stops).

-If your company’s registered office is stated as being situated in Wales (a Welsh company) its name may instead end with ‘cwmni buddiant cymunedol’ or the abbreviation ‘cbc’ (with or without the full stops).
+If your registered office is stated as being in Wales (a Welsh company), the name can instead end with ‘cwmni buddiant cymunedol’ or the abbreviation ‘CBC’ (with or without full stops).

-If your community interest company is a public company its name must end with ‘community interest public limited company’, or the abbreviation ‘community interest plc’ (with or without the full stops).
+If your CIC is a public company, the name must end with ‘community interest public limited company’, or the abbreviation ‘community interest PLC’ (with or without full stops).

-If your company’s registered office is stated as being situated in Wales (a Welsh company) its name may instead end with ‘cwmni buddiant cymunedol cyhoeddus cyfyngedig’, or the abbreviation ‘cwmni buddiant cymunedol ccc’ (with or without the full stops).
+If your registered office is stated as being in Wales (a Welsh company), the name can end with ‘cwmni buddiant cymunedol cyhoeddus cyfyngedig’, or the abbreviation ‘cwmni buddiant cymunedol CCC’ (with or without full stops).

-Before choosing a name, you should check your name is not the ‘same as’ an existing name on the index.
+Before choosing a name, check your company name is not the ‘same as’ an existing name on the index.

-You should also check the UK Intellectual Property Office trade marks register to ensure the proposed name does not risk infringing an existing trade mark.
+You should also search the UK Intellectual Property Office trade marks register to check your proposed name does not risk infringing an existing trade mark.

 You can also seek advice from:

-• the name of a private company limited by shares or guarantee must end with ‘limited’ or ‘Ltd’ or if the registered office is stated as being situated in Wales (a Welsh company), its name may instead end with ‘cyfyngedig’ or ‘cyf’
+The name of a private company limited by shares or guarantee must end with ‘limited’ or ‘Ltd’.
+If the registered office is stated as being in Wales (a Welsh company), the name can end with ‘cyfyngedig’ or ‘cyf’ instead.

-• the name of a public company must end with ‘public limited company’ or ‘plc’ (with or without full stops).
-If the registered office is stated as being situated in Wales (a Welsh company), its name may instead end with ‘Cwmni Cyfyngedig Cyhoeddus’ or ‘ccc’ (with or without full stops)
+The name of a public company must end with ‘public limited company’ or ‘plc’ (with or without full stops).
+If the registered office is stated as being in Wales (a Welsh company), the name can end with ‘cwmni cyfyngedig cyhoeddus’ or ‘ccc’ (with or without full stops) instead.

-• a name which is the ‘same as’ an existing name on the index
+• is the ‘same as’ an existing name on the index

-• a name that includes sensitive words or expressions included in regulations
+• includes sensitive words or expressions included in regulations

-• a name that includes words that would constitute an offence
+• includes words that would constitute an offence

-• a name that, in the opinion of the Secretary of State, is intended to facilitate the commission of an offence involving dishonesty or deception (that is, fraud)
+• in the opinion of the Secretary of State, is intended to facilitate the commission of an offence involving dishonesty or deception (fraud)

 • an international organisation whose members include 2 or more countries or territories (or their governments)

-• prohibitions on reusing a name that has been subject to a direction from Companies House or an order from the Company Names Tribunal
+There are restrictions on reusing a name that has been subject to an order from Companies House or the Company Names Tribunal.

-A private company limited by guarantee can apply to be exempt from the requirement to include ‘limited’, ‘ltd’, ‘cyfyngedig’ or ‘cyf’ from its name so long as the articles of association:
+A private company limited by guarantee can apply to be exempt from including ‘limited’, ‘ltd’, ‘cyfyngedig’ or ‘cyf’ if the articles of association:

 • state that the objects of the company are the promotion or regulation of commerce, art, science, education, religion, charity or any profession incidental or conducive to any of those objects